Halley's Comet (video game): Development and release

 Halley's Comet was designed by Bubble Bobble creator Fukio "MTJ" Mitsuji.
 The music was scored by Hisayoshi Ogura.
 Mitsuji recounted its development process in a 1988 interview with Japanese magazine Beep, stating that the project originated from a conversation the staff had with the then-president of Taito about creating a title based on Halley's Comet.
 Mitsuji regarded the game to be important for him, as it started his development philosophy based on "thrills and pleasures".
 Mitsuji remarked that the PCB used for the title was underpowered and had no hardware-scrolling support, prompting the team to work with effort under severe limitations on making the background look as if it was scrolling.

 Halley's Comet was first released by Taito in Japan in January 1986 and later by Coin-it in North America on April of the same year.
 The game was later ported to Japanese mobile phone platforms such as i-mode and Yahoo Mobile under the title Halley Wars between January 15, 2003 and January 16, 2004 respectively.
 Between 2007 and 2008, the title was also included as part of volume 2 in the Taito Memories II Gekan and Taito Memories II: Eternal Hits compilations for PlayStation 2.
 In 2021, it was re-released for PlayStation Network and Nintendo eShop by Hamster Corporation as part of their Arcade Archives series.

 Reception

 In Japan, Game Machine listed Halley's Comet on their March 15, 1986 issue as being the second most-popular arcade game at the time.
-In North America, Play Meter listed the game to be the eight most-popular arcade game at the time.
-However, the Japanese book Revived 20th Century Arcade Game Encyclopedia Vol. 2 gave the title a negative review.
+In North America, Play Meter listed the game to be the eight most-popular arcade game at the time, but the Japanese book Revived 20th Century Arcade Game Encyclopedia Vol. 2 gave the title a negative review.
 Cave programmer Hiroyuki Uchida stated in a 1998 interview that its gameplay served as a basis for Dangun Feveron.
 Likewise, former Toaplan composer Tatsuya Uemura claimed in a 2009 interview that Twin Cobra was influenced by Halley's Comet, as he wanted to portray the feeling of aiming and shooting.